-Act now – avoid procrastination
+Time management – avoid procrastination

 Procrastinating means putting important things off to another time, so that you spend your study time doing other things.
 This can be a big issue for many students, so try not to let it derail your studies.

 Try figuring out what makes you procrastinate – you’ll then be in a better position to do something about it.
 Routinely break what seems to be a large task into manageable parts.
 Prepare drafts of your work in advance.
-Consider making changes to your study environment and reduce distractions.
+Consider making changes to your study environment and reducing distractions.

 Use ‘self-help’ materials to overcome and minimise procrastination, or get help from a counsellor or learning skills adviser.

-Manage your own ‘time wasters’
+Manage your own time wasters

 Identify your own ‘time wasters’ and have strategies to manage them.
 Common time wasters, and ways to deal with them, include:

 - Television, DVDs, YouTube – plan what you watch rather than surfing channels, or make watching a program a reward for studying.